-PAC 400Y Diversity in Physical Activity
+PAC 400Y Diversity in Physical Activity2

-CTEP Program of Study\ - B.P.H.E. & B.Ed.
+CTEP Program of Study - B.P.H.E. & B.Ed.

 Only students admitted to the CTEP program at the Faculty of Physical Education and Health may complete the CTEP program of study.
-The complete CTEP program consists of 25.0 academic courses, 0.5 internship units, 4 physical activity core rotation credits, and 3 outdoor education courses.
-In addition, all students are required to obtain an acceptable (minimum eight hour) course in each of Standard First Aid and CPR (i.e., Basic Rescuer
+The complete CTEP program consists of 25.0 full academic courses, 0.5 education internship unit, E-portfolio, 4 physical activity core rotation credits, and 3 outdoor education courses.
+In addition, all students are required to obtain an acceptable (minimum eight hour) course in each of Standard First Aid and CPR (i.e., Basic Rescuer - level C)